How to Find Happiness With LiFePO4 (Lithium-Ion) Batteries

 - Keep charge and discharge currents under 0.5C (0.2C preferred)

-- Keep battery temperature above 0 Centigrade if possible – This, and everything below, is nowhere near as important as the first two
+- Keep battery temperature above 0 Centigrade when discharging if possible – This, and everything below, is nowhere near as important as the first two

 - Do not cycle below 10% – 15% SOC unless you really need to